franckvalot/opencell-website-test/content/_index.md

     - content:
         - text: Easy to understand pricing adapted to your business model.
           title: SIMPLE PRICING MODEL
-        - text: No vendor lock-in means we work extra hard to keep you happy.
+        - text: No vendor lock-in so we work extra hard to keep you happy.
           title: OPEN SOURCE
         - text: >-
             Quick user adoption avoids long-term reliance on third-party